matteosacchetto/node-zip-cli/README.md

 ```
 Usage: node-zip-cli [options] [command]

-simple NodeJS CLI which allows you to create a ZIP file with support for .gitignore files
+simple nodejs cli which allows you to create and extract zip/tar files with support for .gitignore files

 Options:
   -v, --version    output the version number